CraigNock/wksp-module-3-node-2-url-params/__lecture/lecture-2-sass.md

 ## SASS Fact #2

-There are two file types in which you can write SASS.
+There are two file types in which you can write SASS. //use .scss

 - `.sass` the original syntax.
     - more concise